All About Arbitrators, Mediators, and Conciliators

-There were about 7,800 jobs for Arbitrator, Mediator, or Conciliator in 2016 (in the United States).
+In the United States, there were 7,800 jobs for Arbitrator, Mediator, or Conciliator in 2016.
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Arbitrator, Mediator, or Conciliator by 2026.
-There will be an estimated 400 positions for Arbitrator, Mediator, or Conciliator per year.
+The BLS estimates 400 yearly job openings in this field.

 The states with the most job growth for Arbitrator, Mediator, or Conciliator are Nebraska, Florida, and South Carolina.
 Watch out if you plan on working in Arkansas, Ohio, or New Hampshire.
 These states have the worst job growth for this type of profession.